|

 What to do if you've responded to a phishing scam

 If you suspect that you’ve responded to a phishing scam with personal or financial information, take these steps to minimize any damage.
 Step 1: Report the incident Contact the following authorities: Your credit card company, if you have given your credit card information.
-The sooner an organization knows your account may have been compromised, the easier it will be for them to help protect you. ...
+The sooner an organization knows your account may have been compromised, the easier it will be for them to help protect you.
+The company that you believe was forged.
+Remember to contact the organization directly, not through the e-mail message you received. ...